PhysiCell-Tools/python-loader/man/TUTORIAL_commandline.md

 ## Data Clean Up

-After you are done checking out the 2D unittest dataset, you can uninstall the datasets and remove the data in the output folder, by executing the following command sequence.
+After you are done checking out the 2D unit test dataset, you can uninstall the datasets and remove the data in the output folder, by executing the following command sequence.